sgavery/BEDMatrices.jl/README.md

  "snp9_C"
 ```

-The row and column names may used for indexing:
+The row and column names may be used for indexing:

 ```julia
 julia> bed["per0_per0", 1]